 What it does: A pneumatic brad nailer (when used with the air compressor) allows you to quickly drive in fine wire brad nails that are very common for home renovation projects.
 They are also very aesthetically pleasing to the eye since they are so small and nearly invisible.

 An example: I absolutely do not know what I would do without these tools!
 I use them in almost every project or product that I create.
-For instance, think planter boxes, shelves, picture frames, adding trim as well as baseboards.
+For instance, think window boxes or planter boxes, shelves, picture frames, adding trim and baseboards.

 Price range: $150 – $300

-What it does: It's a power tool that is used to cut shapes out of a variety of materials.
+What it does: A jig saw is a power tool that is used to cut shapes out of a variety of materials.
 It can cut curved lines or straight lines with the help of a straight edge.

 Our recommendation: This is a tough one!
 I highly suggest that you buy in your price range since they all serve the same general purpose.
 Corded or cordless to meet your project needs, and read the specs: some jigsaws have great features to look for like tool-free blade changing and variable speeds.